 Unapproved or Inappropriate Courses

-Unless approved by his/her program advisor, a student may not charge courses unrelated to his/her graduate program to a GIA.
+Unless approved by their program advisor, a student may not charge courses unrelated to their graduate program to a GIA.
 Students doing so are at risk of having their GIA withdrawn and may be placed on probation.

 Withdrawals